 From that I learned I had a lot to learn.
 But I also learned that I really, really liked directing human beings.
 They had their own voices, could make their own character choices, and the bendable arms and legs were a definite plus.

-As I grew older, I developed another passion: history, figuring that major gave me a better chance at a normal income, I chose History as major at William and Mary, and, after graduation began to work at a small museum that was once a tavern.
+As I grew older, I developed another passion: history.
+Figuring that major would give me a better chance at a normal income, I chose a BA in History and a minor in English at William and Mary.
+After graduation, I began work at a small museum that was once a tavern.
 When the staff was asked to create public programming, naturally I wrote a play about tavern life and asked my college friends to join me.
 Best casting decision I ever made was asking a tall redhead named Chuck McMath to play the Stage Coach Driver.
 He said yes.
 And a year later, I said yes.
 Did I mention I'm really good at casting?

 When Chuck and I moved to Loudoun County, Virginia, I began creating living history programs for area museums, schools and libraries.
 Through our son’s preschool class, I met Laurie Farnsworth - the most amazing seamstress I've ever had the pleasure to know.
 Laurie and her friend, Dolly Stevens, had just formed a theatre company: The Growing Stage.
 Would I like to help with costuming?
 Indeed I would.